 Further information on the adjudication process can be found in the relevant section in the Queensland Adjudication Centre.

 We appreciate that much of the information presented above may be complex and hard to understand.
-However, our trained staff members are more than willing to help you through the process of navigating the BCIP Act.
+However, our trained staff members are more than willing to help you through the process of navigating the BIF Act.
 Please feel free to get in touch.